 You may not see analytics on the Overview page for the following reasons:

 - You are not sending DNS queries to Gateway.
 Verify that the destination IP addresses you are sending DNS queries to are correct.
-You can check the destination IP addresses for your location by going to your locations page and then expanding the location.
+You can check the destination IP addresses for your DNS location by going to Gateway > DNS Locations and then expanding the location.

 - You are using other DNS resolvers.
 If you have other DNS resolvers in your DNS settings, your device could be using IP addresses for resolvers that are not part of Gateway.
 Please make sure to remove all other IP addresses from your DNS settings and only include Gateway’s DNS resolver IP addresses.